presola/jobsearch/README.md

 7. Ensure you are selecting Javascript or Web(Google Maps, Google Distance Matrix, Google Places)

 8. Change your google's api key in /src/app/service/apicalls.service.ts

+Note that, distance and duration between selected job and user's location will not been shown without the correct API Key.

 Run `ng serve  --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.